Practical User Interfaces

 </App>

-The backstory
+The Backstory

-It began with a relatively small effort to add web-based admin interfaces to some of the company’s products.
-This resulted in the core engineering team — experienced backend developers whose interactions with UI technology were limited to old-school battleship-gray Visual Basic, Delphi, or .Net/Winform — being surprised by the complexity of modern web development.
+XMLUI started as an internal project at /n software, a well-known provider of secure networking components and backend middleware.
+When we tried to build web-based admin interfaces, the core engineering team — experienced backend developers whose interactions with UI technology were limited to old-school battleship-gray Visual Basic, Delphi, or .Net/Winform — were surprised by the complexity of modern web development.

-We, /n software, find the technology very valuable, are already shipping it in our products, and will continue to fund and support it.
-We hope that by making it free and open source, the community will help take it much further than we can on our own.
+So we recruited a team of JavaScript/React wizards to build the new semantic layer that is XMLUI.
+We are shipping the framework in our products, and will continue to fund and support this free and open source project.
+We hope you'll help take it farther than we can on our own.